thenetcircle/dino/README.md

 Any number of nodes can be started on different machines or same machine on different port.
 Flask will handle connection routing using either Redis or RabbitMQ as a message queue internally.
 An nginx reverse proxy needs to sit in-front of all these nodes with sticky sessions (ip_hash).
-Failover can be configured in nginx for high availability.
+Fail-over can be configured in nginx for high availability.

 Example nginx configuration:

     upstream gridnodes {
         ip_hash;

-        server maggie-kafka-1:5210;
+        server some-ip-or-host-1:5210;
-        server maggie-kafka-2:5210;
+        server some-ip-or-host-2:5210;
-        server maggie-kafka-3:5210;
+        server some-ip-or-host-3:5210;
-        server maggie-spark-1:5210;
+        server some-ip-or-host-4:5210;
-        server maggie-spark-2:5210;
+        server some-ip-or-host-5:5210;
-        server maggie-spark-3:5210;
+        server some-ip-or-host-6:5210;
-        server maggie-zoo-1:5210;
+        server some-ip-or-host-7:5210;
-        server maggie-zoo-2:5210;
+        server some-ip-or-host-8:5210;
     }

     map $http_upgrade $connection_upgrade {